 Main | Raiders of the Lost Ark | Temple of Doom | Last Crusade | Kingdom of the Crystal Skull | Young Indiana Jones | Fate of Atlantis

-A former archaeologist whom met with Jones before the game.
+A former archaeologist who met with Jones before the game.
 Since then, she became a psychic who is obsessed with Nur-Ab-Sal and Atlantis.
 She also appears in Indiana Jones and the Infernal Machine and Indiana Jones: Thunder in the Orient.

 - A Fate Worse Than Death: In the bad ending.
 Nur-Ab-Sal takes possession of her body, and is transformed into a spectral being before disintegrating.